What do farmers have to do?

 This depends on how much care you take in filling the liner and whether or not you chose to use a Bin.
 You should aim to get around 150 used wraps into each liner but you will need to roll up the wraps before putting them in the Bin.
 If you only use a liner you will not get quite as many wraps in.

 The Bins are made from recycled farm baleage wrap so we can close the recycling loop.
-Recycling is essentially reusing materials into other products—this is when the recycling process is complete (closed loop).
-The Bin is made from a single flexible sheet folded to make a circle, in plastic is strong enough to withstand the New Zealand conditions.
+Recycling is essentially reusing materials into other products—this is when the recycling process is complete creating a circular economy (closed loop).
+The Bin is made from a single flexible sheet folded to make a circle, bin plastic is strong enough to withstand the New Zealand conditions.

 Once you have joined the scheme you will be sent a leaflet telling you which plastics can be mixed and which plastics cannot be accepted and have to be kept separate.
 If in doubt phone Plasback.

-Contact Plasback and they will organise everything!
-Free Phone 0508 338 240
+Contact Plasback and they will organise everything or your local Plasback collector.
+Free Phone 0508 338 240.

 No. This is an on farm collection service.